-The Library Innovators 2019 are Yuveer Ramchandani (TFTV) and Daniel Famiyeh (Electronic Engineering) who pitched their app “Deskmate”, to monitor study space availability within the library.
+The Library Innovators 2019 are Yuveer Ramchandani (TFTI) and Daniel Famiyeh (Electronic Engineering) who pitched their app “Deskmate”, to monitor study space availability within the library.
 Yuveer and Daniel created the app from scratch, utilising our publicly available live library data.

 Eleanor Ingham (SPSW) was awarded Highly Commended for her idea “Electronic library card and UoY app”.
 Eleanor impressed the judges with her market research.

 Congratulations to the rest of our finalist who also gave great pitches: